-From January to December 2021, Ad Standards received 647 consumer complaints for review under the AdChoices Accountability Program.
-This is within range of the 676 complaints received the previous year.
-The vast majority of these complaints do not relate to IBA, or to the AdChoices Program whatsoever.
-Again in 2021, no complaints were received about use of sensitive personal information for IBA purposes.
+From January to December 2022, Ad Standards received 626 consumer complaints for review under the AdChoices Accountability Program.
+This is within range of the 647 complaints received the previous year.
+As with previous years, the vast majority of these complaints do not relate to IBA, or to the AdChoices Program whatsoever.
+Again in 2022, no complaints were received about use of sensitive personal information for IBA purposes.
 A breakdown of the types of complaints received can be found on the next page.